rikschennink/conditioner/README.md

 Attention
 --------------------------------

-This is currently a work in progress
+This is currently a work in progress and very much a proof of concept

 Introduction